 The Race Marked Out for You

 I have made many mistakes in life and have quite a few regrets.
-One of them, when I was nineteen, was taking part, on a whim, without any training, in ‘The Boundary Run’.
+When I was nineteen I took part, on a whim, without any training, in ‘The Boundary Run’.
 It was slightly longer than a marathon and involved running around the boundary of the city of Cambridge, with much of it across ploughed fields.

 For the first fourteen miles, I was fine.
 After that, various bits of my body started to seize up.
 Although I completed the race in a reasonable time, it took me weeks to recover.
 Running a marathon without training is not a wise thing to do.

 The writer of Hebrews says that the Christian life is like running a race.
 It is more like a marathon than a sprint.
 We are ‘long-distance runners’ (Hebrews 12:13, MSG).
 It requires training, endurance and discipline ‘if we are not to grow weary and lose heart’ (v.3).
 In each of the passages for today, you see what you need to do in order to run ‘the race marked out for [you]’ (v.1), as well as some of the results of doing so.

 ‘Nothing great was ever done without much enduring,’ wrote St Catherine of Siena.

 The key to endurance lies in trusting God: ‘Those who trust in God are like Mount Zion, which cannot be shaken but endures forever’ (v.1).
 This is not based on wishful thinking, but on the character and protection of the God in whom we trust.